faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Arg5:13d] And during it all, no one remembered him going to these libraries, bringing any such books home, ...</span>

-As discussed with the Adam Clarke commentary, it is clearly possible for sources to be utitilized without mention.
+As discussed with the Adam Clarke commentary and its ubiquitous insertion into the JST, it is clearly possible for sources to be utitilized without mention.
 In addition, if family members were contributors, they would have good reason to downplay such activities.

 Regarless, as we have already demonstrated: